-If that doesn’t help you find a decent jumping off point with which to launch a business idea, have a think about the goods and services you’re using on a daily basis.
+If that doesn’t help you find a decent jumping-off point with which to launch a business idea, have a think about the goods and services you’re using on a daily basis.
 Do you think any of them are sub-standard and could be done better?
 Alternatively, do you think you might be able to replicate those services and offer them for a cheaper price?
 This is often one of the best places to get the cogs turning and help you to come up with an innovative start-up idea.

 After you’ve come up with a fairly firm idea for your next business, there will be plenty to do.
-You’ll need to conduct extensive market research, write a detailed business plan, think about financing, marketing and a dozen things in between.
+You’ll need to conduct extensive market research, write a detailed business plan, and think about financing, marketing, and a dozen things in between.
 But before you do all of that, it’s usually worth cementing your idea in stone by legally forming a new company.